 CLIX is what first put Rixstep 'on the map'.
 An onomatopoeic acronym for Command Line Interface for OS X, CLIX harnesses the BSD subsystem's power in a 'Rolodex' graphic user interface, making it an indispensable tool for both the seasoned techie and the productive newbie.

 OS X users are more and more tired of waiting for Apple to 'FTFF'.
 And it's been noted than when recruiting new blood to help out, Apple have in their own online advertisements referred to the application as 'notorious' - anything but an understatement.
 And when searching for alternatives, Mac users do not want yet another perhaps even more bloated file browser.
 And as with IT pros, they want a fast, lean and mean, 'show it all' file manager.
 And so they got Xfile.

 Previous PPC-only versions of Xfile for Panther and earlier have proven perfect for use on 'older' computers where otherwise things just get too slow.
 And Xfile for Leopard and beyond is the only file browser for OS X that is ready today for all possible file systems - including devfs, ZFS, and the coming APFS.
-Xfile for 10.12 Sierra still runs away from the field at blistering speed.
+Xfile for 10.14 Mojave still runs away from the field at blistering speed.